 An impressive novella.
 Five stars!

-In Every Wave will be released in November 2018.
 This review is based on an Advance Reading Copy supplied by QC Fiction in exchange for an honest review.